 The CyberKnife radiotherapy machine has a robotic arm that moves around the treatment couch to give doses of radiation from different angles.

+The radiotherapy machine usually takes x-rays every 10 to 20 seconds.
+The robotic arm uses x-rays to correct its position.
 This allows your radiographers to target radiotherapy beams accurately at the tumour, even if the tumour moves as you breathe.

 Treatment may take between 30 minutes to 4 hours depending on the type of cancer and the position of the tumour in the body.
+CyberKnife can treat multiple tumours at the same time.
+So it can be very useful for areas of cancer spread.

 You may have the treatment in one go or it may be broken up with short breaks.